Oil changes are critical when it comes to your vehicle’s well being and reliability.

 Crankcase vapor can be a real issue, especially with cheap engine oil.

 Massive carbon build up on the back of the intake valves occurs when hot crankcase oil vapor slowly condenses and builds up into hard carbon deposits over time.

 Direct injected engines no longer have the back of the intake valve cleaned by the spray of a traditional injector.

-Many people go well over the service interval with cheap oil and bad filters.
 This is where you start to see cartridge filters sucked in when removed with sludge and pieces of the filter media missing.

-We have proper parts and oil, lets get started.
+Grab the filter and oil, lets get started.

 Many oil filters these days have different tools needed to properly remove the housing.